 3. Graphics card

 The most effective choice will therefore be the Gigabyte RX 560 OC 4GB GDDR5 card.
-This card offers GPU clocking at 1176 MHz (in boost mode up to 1199 MHz).
+This card offers GPU clocking at 1176 MHz (in the boost mode up to 1199 MHz).
 In addition, it is fan-cooled and provides CrossFireX support, which is important for future investments.
-The more expensive and more efficient option that offers better gaming results is the MSI Radeon RX 570 Armor 4GB OC graphics card.
+Somehow more expensive, but at the same time also more efficient, option that offers better gaming results is the MSI Radeon RX 570 Armor 4GB OC graphics card.

 4. RAM memory and hard disk